 Can I lubricate my chain right after a ride in the rain?

-It's tempting, but not ideal.
+It’s tempting, but not ideal.
 After a wet ride, you should first let your bike dry (or better, dry it manually), then clean the chain before applying new lubricant.
-Applying lubricant directly to a wet or dirty chain traps moisture and grime, which accelerates wear.
+Applying lubricant directly on a wet or dirty chain traps moisture and grime, which accelerates wear.

 Can I use the same lubricant all year round?